Virtual EMDR Therapy in South Carolina for Anxiety, Burnout, and Trauma

 What EMDR Feels Like

 In EMDR, we use gentle bilateral stimulation, such as guided eye movements or light tapping from side to side.
-This back-and-forth rhythm keeps your brain anchored in the present while it processes emotions and memories that once felt too overwhelming to touch.
+This back-and-forth rhythm helps your brain stay anchored in the present while it processes emotions and memories that once felt too overwhelming to touch.

 Clients often describe the experience as: